 The tuberculosis (TB) skin test can tell if you have TB bacteria in your body.
 Tuberculosis (TB) is a bacterial infection that can damage the lungs or other parts of the body.

 Many people are exposed to TB and test positive for TB bacteria in their bodies, but they don't get the disease.
 TB bacteria can stay in your body without making you sick.
 This is because your immune system can keep TB in check.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call the clinic or nurse advice line (811 in most provinces and territories) if you are having problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter J474 in the search box to learn more about "Tuberculin Skin Test: Care Instructions."
+Enter J474 in the search box to learn more about "Tuberculin Skin Test: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2022 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.